Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/floating-dock-hosts.md

 ## Limiting Floating Window Initial Sizes

-The [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[FloatingWindowOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.FloatingWindowOpening) event fires whenever a floating window is opening, allowing for customization before it is displayed.
+The [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[FloatingWindowOpening](xref:@ActiproUIRoot.Controls.Docking.DockSite.FloatingWindowOpening) event is raised whenever a floating window is opening, allowing for customization before it is displayed.
 It is passed arguments of type [FloatingWindowOpeningEventArgs](xref:@ActiproUIRoot.Controls.Docking.FloatingWindowOpeningEventArgs) that indicate the child control of the floating dock host that will be created, along with the default size of the floating window.

 The [FloatingWindowOpeningEventArgs](xref:@ActiproUIRoot.Controls.Docking.FloatingWindowOpeningEventArgs).[Size](xref:@ActiproUIRoot.Controls.Docking.FloatingWindowOpeningEventArgs.Size) property can be altered in the event handler to limit the size of the floating window.
 This feature is useful since sometimes when a MDI area fills most of the screen, dragged-to-float documents would fully obscure what is behind them.